nodejs/node/doc/api/fs.markdown

   * `flag` {String} default = `'a'`
 * `callback` {Function}

-Asynchronously append data to a file, creating the file if it not yet exists.
+Asynchronously append data to a file, creating the file if it does not yet exist.
 `data` can be a string or a buffer.

 Example: